 • Identify people who have thoughts of suicide

 • Apply the TALK steps to connect a person with suicidal thoughts to people and agencies that can help.

 This training is suitable for everyone who wants to help prevent suicide and is prepared to become a suicide alert helper.

-(Boyle Family Resource Centre photograph shows some of the participants at the previous training)
+(Boyle Family Resource Centre photograph shows some of the participants at a previous training)